UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/creating_from_sponsor_cli.md

 - Redeem the borrowed synthetic tokens and get collateral back
 - Transfer your position to another Ethereum address

+This [video](https://www.crowdcast.io/e/defi-discussions/18) will walk through the steps of this tutorial, starting around minute 11:00.

 ## Prerequisites

 1. Install homebrew via website `brew.sh`